ibm-cloud-docs/Registry/ts_index.md

 {: #ts_manifest_error_type}

 {: tsSymptoms}
-You tried to tag your image, but you receive the following error message, `The manifest type for this image is not supported for tagging.`.
+You tried to tag your image, but you receive the following error message: `The manifest type for this image is not supported for tagging.`

 {: tsCauses}
 The manifest type is not supported.